Georges Pompidou: Prime minister

 He served as prime minister of France under de Gaulle after Michel Debré resigned, from 14 April 1962 to 10 July 1968, and to this day is the longest serving French prime minister under the Fifth Republic.
 His nomination was controversial because he was not a member of the National Assembly.
 In October 1962, he was defeated in a vote of no-confidence, but de Gaulle dissolved the National Assembly.
-The Gaullists won the legislative election and Pompidou was reappointed as Prime Minister.
+This was the last time a French government fell to a confidence vote until the collapse of Michel Barnier's government in 2024.
+The Gaullists won the legislative election and Pompidou was reappointed as prime minister.

 In 1964, he was faced with a miners' strike.
 He led the 1967 legislative campaign of the Union of Democrats for the Fifth Republic to a narrow victory.
 Pompidou was widely regarded as being responsible for the peaceful resolution of the student uprising of May 1968.
 His strategy was to break the coalition of students and workers by negotiating with the trade-unions and employers (Grenelle conference).

-However, during the events of May 1968, disagreements arose between Pompidou and de Gaulle.
+During the events of May 1968, disagreements arose between Pompidou and de Gaulle.
 Pompidou did not understand why the President did not inform him of his departure to Baden-Baden on 29 May.
 Their relationship, until then very good, would be strained from then on.
 Pompidou led and won the 1968 legislative campaign, overseeing a tremendous victory of the Gaullist Party.
 He then resigned.
 Nevertheless, in part due to his actions during the May 1968 crisis, he appeared as the natural successor to de Gaulle.
 Pompidou announced his candidature for the Presidency in January 1969.

 In social policy, Pompidou's tenure as prime minister witnessed the establishment of the National Employment Fund in 1963 to counter the negative effects on employment caused by industrial restructuring.

 Presidency

 After the failure of the 1969 constitutional referendum, de Gaulle resigned and Pompidou was elected president of France.
-In the general election of 15 June 1969, he defeated the centrist President of the Senate and Acting President Alain Poher by a wide margin (58%–42%).
+In the general election of 15 June 1969, he defeated the centrist president of the Senate and acting president Alain Poher by a wide margin (58% to 42%).
 Though a Gaullist, Pompidou was more pragmatic than de Gaulle, notably facilitating the accession of the United Kingdom to the European Community on 1 January 1973.
 He embarked on an industrialisation plan and initiated the Arianespace project, as well as the TGV project, and furthered the French civilian nuclear programme.
 He was sceptical about the "New Society" programme of his prime minister, Jacques Chaban-Delmas.
 In 1972, he replaced Chaban-Delmas with Pierre Messmer, a more conservative Gaullist.
 While the left-wing opposition organised itself and proposed a Common Programme before the 1973 legislative election, Pompidou widened his presidential majority by including Centrist pro-European parties.
 In addition, he paid special attention to regional and local needs in order to strengthen his political party, the UDR (Union des Democrates pour la Ve République), which he made a central and lasting force in the Gaullist movement.